 Are you tired of discounting?
 Frazzled from lower revenue in a market that is oversupplied?
 Have you lost control of your operation?
 Have you run out of expense to cut?
-I've been there.
-Because I care about the golf industry and the success of all golf course owners, I thought a case study of what I have discovered might be of value to you.
+Most of us have been there.
+Because of the importance of the subject matter to the golf industry and the success of all golf course owners, this case study of what has been discovered might be of value to you.
 I am an owner operator of a series of daily fee golf facilities, a former Section Executive Director of the PGA of America and a 25-year veteran in the golf industry.
 I am college educated with a marketing background and have overseen as many as 800 employees and 20+ golf courses through both turn key management and consulting.
 The longer we watched the third party tee time controversy, the more amazing it became.
-Third Party tee time providers have been vilified in the industry and I struggle to completely understand why.
+Third Party tee time providers have been vilified in the industry and those using them successfully struggle to completely understand why.
 These providers have a product and distribution that would be difficult for a stand-alone golf facility to amass.
 The allied associations have weighed in on the issue, but have yet to produce a viable alternative, yet the debate goes on.
 Our issue was we did not have time to engage in the debate, we had to find a way to raise our revenue.
 We could NOT sustain another year of cutting the expense budget in order to improve our bottom line.